Chinese swimmer Sun Yang banned again, misses Tokyo Olympics

-LAUSANNE, Switzerland (AP) — Chinese swimmer star Sun Yang was banned for more than four years on Tuesday for breaking anti-doping rules after a retrial at the Court of Arbitration for Sport.
+GENEVA (AP) — Chinese swimmer star Sun Yang was banned for more than four years on Tuesday for breaking anti-doping rules, after a retrial at the Court of Arbitration for Sport.

 The court’s verdict ends Sun’s hopes of defending his Olympic title in the 200 meters freestyle in Tokyo next month.
 The ban is backdated to February 2020, meaning Sun could return for the 2024 Paris Olympics when he would be 32.

-The judges found Sun “to have acted recklessly” when he refused to let anti-doping officials leave his home with a sample of his blood.
+The judges found Sun “to have acted recklessly” when he refused to let anti-doping officials leave his home with a sample of his blood, the court said.

-Sun’s original eight-year ban imposed last year was overturned on appeal to Switzerland’s supreme court which ordered a fresh prosecution.
+Sun denied wrongdoing and his original eight-year ban imposed last year was overturned on appeal to Switzerland’s supreme court which ordered a fresh prosecution.

 Federal judges ruled the first guilty verdict unsafe because the chairman of the three-judge panel at CAS showed anti-Chinese bias in social media comments.

-The retrial was heard by three new judges by video link over three days last month and fast-tracked ahead of the Tokyo Olympics opening on July 23.
+The retrial was heard by three new judges by video over three days last month and fast-tracked ahead of the Tokyo Olympics opening on July 23.

+For the retrial, an addition to Sun’s Geneva-based legal team were lawyers who successfully represented Russia’s anti-doping agency and athletes in previous CAS hearings.

 The case was about a failed attempt to take blood and urine from Sun by a sample collection team who made an unannounced visit to his home in China in September 2018.

-It turned confrontational and led to Sun’s entourage ordering a security guard to smash the casing of a blood vial with a hammer.
+It turned confrontational after midnight when he questioned the officials’ credentials.
+It led to Sun’s entourage ordering a security guard to smash the casing of a blood vial with a hammer so that it would not be valid for testing.

 The World Anti-Doping Agency appealed to CAS when a tribunal appointed by swimming’s governing body, FINA, only warned the three-time Olympic champion about his conduct.